mtthwcmpbll/jpos-on-cloudfoundry/README.md

 name          type
 default-tcp   tcp
 ```
 If you see a router group with type `tcp`, you should be set.
+If not, you'll need to work with your platform team to [enable TCP Routers in your environment](https://docs.pivotal.io/application-service/2-10/adminguide/enabling-tcp-routing.html).

 # Understanding the End Goal